timblewitt/Dev/WebApps/TestMe/README.md

 2. Connect to TimCoDB SQL database and use dbo.Quiz.sql to populate table with quiz data.

+3. Update web site code with SQL server connection details and password.

-3. Deploy TestMe web site to Azure Web App.
+4. Deploy TestMe web site to Azure Web App.